Foods you can and can't take on airplanes

 What about flying home food souvenirs after your holiday?

 The rule is: you can bring in most meat, fish, dairy, fruits, honey, spices, healthy herb plants and vegetables from the European Union (EU).
 Anything from outside the EU is dodgy, especially meat and dairy.
-The Canary Islands, Switzerland and Iceland count as the EU for personal food imports but Turkey doesn’t.
-If you’re not sure what you can bring in, or who’s in the EU, check.
+The Canary Islands, Liechtenstein, Norway, San Marino and Switzerland all count as the EU for personal food imports but Turkey doesn’t.
+If you’re not sure what you can bring in, or who’s in the EU, check the GOV.UK website.

 I always fly with bubble wrap, parcel tape and strong plastic bags.
 On my last gastronomic jaunt, to Malta, carob syrup, thyme honey, olive oil, wine and a jar of sea salt all survived the flight in my suitcase - taped down, bubble-wrapped, then placed inside socks or trainers.
 As for on-board pie eating, there are always sachets of mustard to be had courtesy of J.D.
 Wetherspoon at Gatwick.